Go Back

 Instructions

-• Prep Have a large bowl of cold water with ice cubes ready for an ice bath.
+• Have a large colander in the sink and large bowl of cold water with ice cubes prepped for an ice bath.

-• Boil Bring a large pot of water to a boil and (while still wearing gloves!) add nettle leaves, using a wooden spoon to make sure all leaves are fully submerged.
-Blanch for 30 seconds, strain, and transfer leaves to the ice bath for a few moments to cool.
-Scoop the leaves out (you can use your hands now), gently squeezing out water, then place onto a dry kitchen towel and pat dry.
+• Bring a large pot of water to a boil.
+While wearing gloves, add nettle leaves to boiling water, using a wooden spoon to make sure leaves are fully submerged.
+Blanch for 30 seconds, no more than 45, strain water using the colander, then transfer leaves to the ice bath for a few moments.
+Using your hands, gently squeeze water out, then transfer to a salad spinner to help remove moisture.
+Then wrap leaves in a clean kitchen towel and pat dry.
+This is important as too much water in the leaves will result in a watery pesto!!

 Notes

-• Nettle Pesto can be used immediately as a sauce for a pasta dish, a spread, mixed with tofu scrambles to give it a mediterranean flare, as a vegan pizza base (with some more pesto dolloped on top!) just to name a few ideas!
+• Nettle Pesto can be used immediately for a pasta dish, mixed with tofu scrambles for a mediterranean flare, as a vegan pizza base (with some more pesto dolloped on top!) just to name a few ideas!

 • Pesto keeps in the fridge in a well-sealed container for up to 5 days or freeze for up to 1-2 months.